 - Keep your children and pets away from dangerous areas with floodwater.

-- Observe your surroundings to make sure there aren't wild animals that could potentially pose danger, such as poisonous snakes, as they occasionally will come into your home with floodwater.
+- Observe your surroundings to ensure there aren't wild animals such as poisonous snakes that could pose a danger.
+Snakes occasionally come into your home with floods.

-- Only enter your home after officials report that it is safe to do so.
+- Enter your home only after officials report it is safe to do so.

-- Maneuver your home carefully once you're safe to enter, to make sure that you don't injure yourself from collapsed or damaged areas.
+- Maneuver your home carefully to make sure you don't injure yourself in collapsed or damaged areas.

-- Make sure your food and water are safe to ingest.
-If anything has come into contact with floodwater, it's best to assume the worst and discard the item.
-Better safe than sorry!
+- Exercise caution with food and drinking water.
+If anything has come into contact with floodwater, assume the worst and discard the item.
+Better safe than sorry.

-When the rock beneath the earth's surface shifts and breaks, the result is an earthquake.
-Earthquakes can happen anywhere at any time, which is why it's so important to be ready to protect yourself, your pets, and your children should one strike your area.
-Much of the United States have a moderate to high risk of earthquakes.
+When the rock beneath Earth's surface shifts and breaks, the result is an earthquake.
+Earthquakes can happen anywhere at any time, and much of the United States has a moderate to high risk of these quakes.
+So, be ready to protect yourself, your pets, and your children.
+Take these steps:

-- Keep heavy items that may possibly fall away from beds and couches to avoid any injury in case these fall.
+- Keep heavy items away from beds and couches.

 - Keep your emergency supplies kit somewhere easily accessible.

-- Drop, cover, and hold onto a sturdy piece of furniture like a desk.
+- Do drop, take cover, and hold onto a sturdy piece of furniture such as a desk.

-- If you're indoors, stay in until the shaking stops.
-Then, exit when safe.
+- Do stay inside until the shaking stops if you’re indoors.
+Exit when it’s safe.
 Use stairs rather than elevators to avoid potential power outages, aftershocks, and other damage.

-- If you're outdoors, find a clear spot without anything above you and drop to the ground.
+- Do find a clear spot without anything above you and drop to the ground if you’re outdoors.
 Stay still until the shaking stops.

-- Avoid power lines, buildings, trees, and street lights if you are outside.
+- Don’t head toward power lines, buildings, trees, and streetlights if you are outside.